 The virus that causes COVID-19 can infect people of all ages, and school leaders are doing everything feasible to keep students, teachers, staff, and our communities safe.
 That said, research from the CDC, among others, has found that while children do get infected by COVID-19 and some severe outcomes have been reported in children, relatively few children with COVID-19 are hospitalized or have severe symptoms.
 Furthermore, the American Academy of Pediatrics notes that COVID-19 risks must be balanced with the need for children to attend school in person, given that lack of physical access to school leads to a number of negative consequences, placing “children and adolescents at considerable risk of morbidity, and in some case, mortality.”

 While it is not possible to eliminate all risk of furthering the spread of COVID-19, the current science suggests there are many steps schools can take to reduce the risks to students, teachers, staff, and their families significantly.

-The prevention and mitigation practices outlined in our Strong Start 2020 plan are designed to significantly reduce the likelihood that a coronavirus outbreak occurs on campus.
+The prevention and mitigation practices outlined for Silsbee ISD and our county are designed to significantly reduce the likelihood that a coronavirus outbreak occurs on campus.
 There could certainly be situations that necessitate temporary school closure due to positive COVID-19 cases in schools.
 Parents, educators, and school administrators should be prepared for this in the event that it occurs, while actively working to prevent it through prevention and mitigation practices.